The 6 Steps I Use to Create Five-Year Plans I Can Actually Stick To [+ Expert Tips]

 Putting down your values in writing will help you discover your “why” (more on that later).
 This step will also help you narrow down what’s most important to you and shape the goals you set for yourself.

 Your five-year plan is only as successful as the effort put into creating it.
-In order to create a viable plan it has to be actionable.
+To create a viable plan, it has to be actionable.
 Once you’ve got an idea of the goals you’d like to include, start researching the path to attaining them.

 For example, if you’d like to set a career goal to become a marketing director, start looking at the steps and credentials required.
 Do you need to skill up?
 Is there a pathway at your current job?
 Doing some initial research will set you up for success.